-Aww they’re so cute at that age, so cute you want to take them everywhere and yet it seems impossible to leave the house for more than an hour at a time.
-For parents and little ones to enjoy London with the flexibility of being able to pop home for when tiredness, tantrums and potty training disasters take over, Kensington and Chelsea are perfect.
+If you're visiting London with young children under 5, there's an art to it.
+For parents and little ones to enjoy the city with the flexibility of being able to pop home for when tiredness, tantrums and potty training disasters take over, Kensington and Chelsea are perfect.

 Within a two mile radius you have the magical Diana Memorial Playground in Kensington Gardens, whales and dinosaurs at the Natural History Museum, bubble shows and rocket launchers at the Science Museum, the V&A’s craft workshops and soothing afternoon storytelling sessions - all on daily and completely free!
 If you need some fresh air and a run around, stroll into Hyde Park for a teatime snack and feed the ducks on the Serpentine.
 And if you’re real animal lovers, a trip to London Zoo is worth a visit, but younger children are better suited to the smaller, less crowded, interactive experience of Battersea Park Zoo.